Top 10 Best Design Ideas For Laser Engraving On Leather

 • Clean the Leather: Ensure the leather is clean and free of dust or oils that could affect the engraving.

 • Mask the Leather (Optional): Use masking tape to cover areas of the leather you don’t want to be engraved.
 This can help protect the leather from smoke and residue.
 Selecting the right masking tape is essential for successful leather laser engraving.
 Use a heat-resistant, low-residue tape specifically designed for such applications.
 Blue painter’s tape and some specialty masking tapes often fall short for this purpose.
-After testing countless options, we recommend this semi-transparent masking tape available on Amazon as the top choice.
+We recommend this semi-transparent masking tape available on Amazon as a top choice.

 Custom Shop 18" x 30' Roll of Semi-Transparent Masking Film